 Myth: Migraines aren’t that bad.

-Fact: Migraines can force patients to miss work and events with friends and family.
+Fact: Migraines can force patients to miss work.
 Unless they themselves have migraines, managers may not realize how incapacitating the diagnosis can be and presume employees just need to toughen up.
 In fact, the vast majority of people with migraines can’t function normally during an episode, making work nearly impossible.

 Myth: There aren’t many solutions to migraines, so it’s best to power through them.